Joint-Photon-Sciences-Institute/MD-EXAFS/README.md

 MD-EXAFS processes MD simulation trajectories to generate FEFF input files and compute averaged EXAFS χ(k) spectra.
 The package is designed for high-performance computing environments and supports parallel processing of large trajectory datasets.

+The package has been tested with CP2K trajectory files but should work with any trajectory format compatible with OVITO (XYZ, LAMMPS, VASP, etc.).

 ## Features

 - **Flexible Configuration**: TOML-based configuration for all parameters